yuvrajsingh1097/Previous-Day-High-Low-PDHL-Tracker/README.md

 Both swept (25%) is higher than most traders expect.
 Price frequently sweeps both PDH and PDL within the same session before making its directional move — this is the classic "stop raid on both sides" that ICT calls the "manipulation phase"

+works fine on forex market and various currency pairs